sim0njo/docs/docs/Phc2MqttV5.md

 As the Raspberry Pi does not handle power fails very well, another solution was needed in the form of an embedded system, we choose the ESP32.

-In 2020 we finally started extending the cross platform framework to FreeRTOS/ESP32 and Phc2Mqtt saw the light in early 2021.
+In 2020, during COVID lockdown, we finally started extending the cross platform framework to FreeRTOS/ESP32 and Phc2Mqtt saw the light in early 2021.

-## Contribute
+## Contributing & Support
 Any input from the users is welcome, report your problems/questions/wishes to [simonjo@telenet.be](mailto:simonjo@telenet.be) and we (me, myself and I) will help you as soon as possible,